 A simple way to optimize SEO is to organize your content into easily consumed sections (e.g. bulleted or numbered lists).

 Ideally, every story you write is proofread by at least one pair of unique eyes.
 Even when that’s the case, you should still try to make your story as flawless as possible before passing it off for review.
 I love using the read aloud function in Microsoft Word or the speech function in Google.
 I often catch myself using a word that’s spelled very closely to the word I intended to use, and the speech function catches it.

 Hearing your story also helps simulate the reader’s experience.
 Does your story have good flow?
 Are certain paragraphs too meaty and need to be trimmed down?
 Hearing your story will help answer these questions.

 Subscribe to Beyond Bylines to get media trends, journalist interviews, blogger profiles, and more sent right to your inbox.

-Anthony Vence is a Senior Customer Content Specialist at PR Newswire.
-He contributes to @PRNmedia and previously worked in the newspaper industry as a news and sports editor.
+Anthony Vence is a former Senior Customer Content Specialist at PR Newswire.
+He previously worked in the newspaper industry as a news and sports editor.
 He also works as a freelance photographer.